td-tan/ushort/README.md

 # How to setup

 1. Install required php packages with composer (composer.json)
+2. Configure environment variables in .env and in phinx.php
-2. Compose up with docker-compose.yml
+3. Compose up with docker-compose.yml
-3. Migrate db with phinx
+4. Migrate db with phinx
-4. Set webserver in public dir
+5. Set webserver in public dir

 # Demo